featbit/featbit-react-client-sdk/README.md

 ##### Using Hooks

-The React SDK offers two custom hooks which you can use as an alternative to **withFbConsumer**:
+The React SDK offers two custom hooks which you can use as an alternative to `withFbConsumer`:
-- useFlags
+- `useFlags`
-- useFbClient.
+- `useFbClient`

 > These functions require React 16.8.0 or later
 useFlags and useFbClient use the Hooks API, which requires React version 16.8.0 or later.